rohitl17/data-512-homework_1/README.md

 ### Data Fields
-project - Source of data
+project - Source of data.
-article - Title of the article granularity - Time period for Cumulative data timestamp - Time checkpoint for data agent - type of views views - Views between two timestamps as per the specified granularity
+article - Title of the article.
+granularity - Time period for Cumulative data.
+timestamp - Time checkpoint for data. agent - type of views.
+views - Views between two timestamps as per the specified granularity.
-Note: Access types are mentioned on the filenames
+Note: Access types are mentioned on the filenames.

 #### Sample
 {